do-community/cloud_haiku/_haikus/across_the_lake.md

 From across the lake,
 Past in the black winter trees,
-Faint sounds of a flute.
+Faint sounds of a pussy.